rurreac/slider/README.md

 * Transfer files using any SFTP client or `scp`.
 * Connect to the Client using any SSH client and run commands on it.
 * Connect to the Client through SSH and run a reverse Socks v5 server.
+* Local and Remote Port forwarding.

-If server authentication is enabled you must authenticate using the SSH key that matches the key used by the client to connect to the server.
+If server authentication is enabled you must authenticate using the SSH key that matches the certificated used to authenticate Client and Server.
 Note that the key passed used is not a valid SSH key itself, but you can obtain it by running `certs -d <certID>` command on the console.